 Naruhodo: (どうも、今はムリみたいだな) |

-Commentary: The game contains two instances of the dialog above — one is used and another is not; the only difference between them is the addition of this last line:
+Commentary: There are two instances of the above dialogue in the game.
+One is used, and the other is not.
+The only difference between them is the addition of the last line:

 Phoenix: (Maybe next time...) |

-This dialog occurred when the player examined the guard station after the main characters had heard a noise in the trailer.
-As you can see, the last line reflects that event, yet in the final game this dialog is not used.
-The most surprising thing is it was specifically added for the DS re-release, yet the English version doesn't use it.
-So, this is another oversight from the developers, I guess (I wonder if the Japanese version uses it).
+This dialogue occurred when the player examined the guard station after the main characters had heard a noise in the trailer.
+As you can see, the last line reflects that event.
+Yet in the final game this dialogue is not used.
+Most surprisingly, it was specifically added for the DS re-release, but the English version doesn't use it.
+I suppose this is another oversight from the developers (I wonder if the Japanese version uses it).

 Mia: